maxxof/cv/README.txt

 Welcome to my "demo" cv
-Use this link to view it on a static website: https://maxxof.github.io/cv/
+Use this link to view it as a static website: https://maxxof.github.io/cv/